-Dropping and Adding Courses
+Adding and Dropping Courses

-Students can revise their course schedules during the Drop/Add period using Banner or with advisor assistance (see Academic Calendar for deadlines).
-Students who wish to drop after the Drop/Add period are subject to Course Withdrawal policy (See Course Withdrawal).
+Students can revise their course schedules during the Add/Drop period using Banner or in consultation with their Program Director (see Academic Calendar for deadlines).
+Students who wish to withdraw from a course after the Add/Drop period are subject to Course Withdrawal policy (See Course Withdrawal).

-Students, in consultation with their academic advisors, are responsible for making certain that any changes in their schedules will fulfill requirements for their degree.
+Students, in consultation with their Program Director, are responsible for making certain that any changes in their schedules will fulfill requirements for their degree.
 Students receiving financial aid should also consult with the Financial Aid Office regarding the effect that changing their academic schedules may have on their eligibility for aid.

-Students who stop attending or participating in classes without going through the official drop or withdrawal process will be responsible for the full payment of tuition and may receive a failing grade for the course.
+Students who stop attending or participating in courses without going through the official drop or withdrawal process will be responsible for the full payment of tuition and may receive a failing grade for the course.
 Verbal or written (email) notification to the course instructor, an administrator, or the University Office of the Registrar does not constitute an official course drop or withdrawal.
-Similarly, students enrolled in onsite programs who attend classes without properly registering or adding a course will not receive credits for the course.
+Similarly, students enrolled in hybrid or onsite programs who attend classes without properly registering or adding a course will not receive credits for the course.
 The addition of a student's name to the class list by an instructor does not constitute course enrollment.